Our faculty and staff help make us special. Explore the people of Denver Law, and learn how they each contribute to our intellectual community.

 He was an expert bird-watcher, having a life-list of more than 800 species.
 He was ranked first in Colorado and within the top 20 nationally.

-Kris McDaniel-Miccio, Emerita Professor of Law
+Kris McDaniel-Miccio, Professor Emerita of Law

 Professor Kris McDaniel-Miccio is a nationally recognized expert on the law as it affects survivors of male intimate violence.
 She has written, lectured, litigated and testified, at Congressional and State Legislative hearings, on the issue of male intimate violence, women survivors and conceptions of state accountability.
 McDaniel-Miccio was the author of the NYS law that opened up the family and criminal courts to survivors of male intimate violence and one of the authors of the state's mandatory arrest law in domestic violence cases.
 She has won numerous awards for her work on behalf of battered women-and for her teaching.
 And she has been interviewed by the print and electronic media on such matters as hate crimes, violence against women, Miranda, the OJ Simpson, Kobe Bryant and Laci Peterson cases, to name a few.
 At the Sturm College of Law, Professor McDaniel-Miccio taught criminal law and procedure, family law, jurisprudence, and seminars on the Holocaust, the Law and Domestic Violence.
 In 2007, McDaniel-Miccio was awarded a Fulbright and taught at University College of Dublin School of Law and lectured throughout Ireland on the issue of male intimate violence, the state and conceptions of state accountability.